Stack Overflow Admits It Hasn't Been Welcoming To 'Newer Coders, Women, People of Color, and Others'; Outlines How It Plans To Change That - Slashdot

 It _literally_ said 'bad operator' to me, I'm going to cry now.

-I am sorry but this has to be asked (Score:1, Insightful)
+I am sorry but this has to be asked (Score:2, Insightful)

 How am I supposed to determine a person's race and gender from their stackoverflow posts?
 In that context why does any of it matter?